solrac97gr/libft/README.md

 ### Memory Functions
 - `ft_memset` - Fill memory with a constant byte
+- `ft_bzero` - Fill memory with zeros

 ## Installation

 ### Option 1: Download the latest release
 1. Go to the GitHub releases page
 2. Download the latest release zip file
 3. Extract it to your project
 4. Include it in your code with: `#include "include/libft.h"`
 5. Compile with: `gcc your_program.c -I./include -L./lib -lft`